|Samantha Morton as Catherine de' Medici and Sennia Nanua as Rahima|

 She starts off the show as a lowly maid called "It" (no really).
 Then one day, seemingly at random, she's chosen to carry the Queen's breakfast tray.
-But instead of just dropping it off and picking it up later, Catherine invites Rahima to sit and talk.
+But instead of just letting her drop it off and pick it up later, Catherine invites Rahima to sit and talk.
 Looking back, I should've known something was up, but in the beginning, I figured this was just the writers' excuse to let Catherine begin the wild tale of her life story.

 The Queen assures Rahima that they're both very much alike, and again, I thought she was just buttering the young woman up.
 Because at first, Rahima appears fragile and frightened by castle life.
 But as the episodes go on, we find out she's actually a very practiced liar.